Current Studies

 Bheem

 How do our beliefs about ourselves shape our reality?
 This 15-20 minute study investigates how children’s (ages 6-9) beliefs and perceptions of strength can affect their behavior and reasoning.
 Each child will play a game moving weighted balls (ranging from 2-10 lbs) to see how many they can carry.
 They will then be read stories about other children playing the game and asked to answer some questions.
+This study is offered in-person.
 Compensation includes a small toy from our prize box.*

 Chalkboard

 What are some of the unrealistic or fantastical ideas children have about their teachers?
-This study involves children (age 5-7) answering questions about how they perceive their teacher.
-At the lab, each child will answer questions in a 20–30 minute session.
-Compensation includes a small toy from our prize box.* To participate in this study, your child must be (i) currently enrolled in school and (ii) have had a teacher for at least 2 months.
+This study involves children (ages 4-6) answering questions about how they perceive their teacher.
+Each child will answer questions in a 20–30 minute session.
+This study is offered in-person and via zoom.
+Compensation for in-person appointments includes a small toy from our prize box.* Zoom participants will be entered into a drawing for a $25 Giftogram card!
+To participate in this study, your child must be (i) currently enrolled in school and (ii) have had a teacher for at least 2 months.

 *All in-person studies are compensated with a small toy from our prize box.
 For studies conducted over Zoom, participants are encouraged to stop by the Children’s Research Center in-person to pick up their toy.
 Prize box toys include: animal assembling sets, bookmarks, bubble wands, candles, children’s books, coloring pencils, fidget toys, flashlights, foam airplane sets, maracas, multi-pens, pin buttons, plastic jumping frogs, plastic rings, playing cards, pin buttons, pop-its, pop-it bracelets, puzzle toys, sketchbooks, slap bracelets, slinkies, small stories, small wheeled toys, stamps, stickers, metal and plastic sunglasses, word search booklets, and yoyos.